zPodFactory/zpodfactory.github.io/docs/faq/faq.md

 ## How to configure product licenses ?

 Right now only VMware vCenter licenses are added to a deployed zPod, we hope to add more products in the future.
-(NSX will be next one to be supported)
+(NSX will be the next one to be supported)

 !!! info
     Please refer to the following related sections for setting up the download engine correctly and use it: